NSYCoding/TimeTrackerPS1/README.md

 An easy way to track your time.

 ## How to use
-    1. Set a time of for how long to be working.
+    1. Follow the instructions in the terminal

-    2. Work until the popup shows.
+    2. Work until the popup shows. (forced process)

     3. Rerun if needed.